How Safe Are High Pressure Sodium Lamps Compared to LED?

 In general, HPS lamps undergo rigorous testing to ensure they work properly.
 They are reinforced which allows them to withstand the high charge running through them and to be protected from the intense heat these lights emit.

 HPS lamps give off a lot of UV light, but their housing (i.e. the glass bulb) is coated to filter out these rays.
 If the bulb is damaged, however, imperceptible UV radiation has been known to cause skin problems.
-The FDA have even released warnings about damaged mercury-vapor lights causing health concerns.
+The FDA have evenreleased warnings about damaged mercury-vapor lights causing health concerns.
+That’s why many professionals suggest switching to LED lights to avoid UV rays.

 Do LED Lights Emit Heat?

 LED lights will emit heat energy, but much less so than HIDs.
-This is because they are up to 80% more efficient in converting electrical energy into usable light energy.
+This is because LED light bulbsare up to 80% more efficient in converting electrical energy into usable light energy.
 They will produce some heat in industrial settings, but the safety risk is massively decreased.
 In smaller spaces, heat is not a risk at all.

 How Does Color Rendering Affect Safety?